Skip to main content

 Generator Storage Blog Infographics Storage Best Practices

-Before storing your generator, make sure the gas valve is closed and use a generator gas stabilizer.
+Before storing your generator, make sure the gas valve is closed and use a generator gas fuel stabilizer.
 A generator gas stabilizer prevents gasoline from deteriorating, which could lead to hard starts or engine troubles later.
 Run the generator for a few minutes with the stabilizer so the whole system benefits.
 Let it cool completely before stowing it away.

 Consider covering your generator to shield it from dust and moisture with a protective cover for portable generators or inverters.
 A quality cover keeps your generator safe from environmental hazards, helping to maintain its appearance and functionality.